 One of the best rated apps in finance on both the Apple and Android stores, Ally boasts a wide range of benefits.
 You can set up scheduled bill payments, eCheck deposit and specific debit card controls to dictate where and when you can swipe the card.
 This account comes with the Zelle payment service, allowing you to send and receive money in a peer-to-peer fashion similar to Venmo.

 The Ally Assist system embedded in this app can take care of many of the issues or questions you might have.
 If you’re on the go and need some cash, the ATM locator will help you find a fee-free ATM in your area.

-The first $1,000 you deposit in a Digital Federal Credit Union (DCU) Primary Savings account will earn interest at a 5.12% APY.
-That works out to about a $50 bonus over your first year, just for letting the money sit in your account.
-Unfortunately, though, any money you deposit after that receives a below-average APY of 0.05%.
-Also, you need to deposit $5 at the time you open a Primary savings account, but there are no monthly maintenance fees.
+The first $1,000 you deposit in a Digital Federal Credit Union (DCU) Primary Savings account will earn interest at a 6.17% APY.
+That works out to about a $62 bonus over your first year, just for letting the money sit in the account.
+Unfortunately, though, any money you deposit after that receives a lower 0.15% APY.
+Also, you need to deposit $5 at the time you open a Primary Savings account, but there are no monthly fees.